MissEbJo/EventTrackerProject/README.md

 |`List<Anime>`| `GET /api/animes/search/{keyword}`| Gets all anime by title|

 ### Technologies Used
-Eclipse, Postman, MySQL Workbench, Github, Figma, Youtube, Spotify
+Eclipse, Postman, MySQL Workbench, Github, Figma, Youtube, Spotify, Angular, Atom
 ### Lessons Learned
 So far, this project helped me solidify creating databases and RESTful applications.
 I learned how easy it was to map my database to my Spring project.
-At first glance, I panicked when attempting to create my methods, but it was easier during this project because I remembered that I had already done it a few times before, so my mind quickly calmed down/
+At first glance, I panicked when attempting to create my methods, but it was easier during this project because I remembered that I had already done it a few times before, so my mind quickly calmed down.

+Angular is a great stress free tool to minimize confusion with HTTP related request.
+It allowed me to quickly implement CRUD functionality and create a simple project without too much hassle.

+### Difficulties
+Attempting to figure out DOM functionality is a sore spot.
+Need to do more research.
+Pipes fall into the same category.
+More research is needed to correctly implement this feature.
+As of now, website is still functioning.